dacap/clip/README.md

 ## Features

 * Copy/paste UTF-8 text on Windows and OS X.
+* Copy/paste RGB/RGBA images on Windows and OS X.
 * Copy/paste user-defined data on Windows and OS X.

 ## Example